-Prepare a drone first, a X frame quadcopter as a sample, please mount a PIXHAWK as below steps after you have assembled the drone.
+Prepare a drone first, a X frame quadcopter as a sample, please mount a crossflight as below steps after you have assembled the drone.

-- 1. mount a PIXHAWK on the center position of the drone, and make sure that the PIXHAWK is horizontal on the drone. - 2. connect the Mission Planner after download the firmware, calibrate and setup parameters as the steps above. - 3. press the safety switch and have a try to disarmed, mount on the propellers if the drone can disarm success, then you can go to flight.
+- 1. Mount a crossflight on the center position of the drone, and make sure that the crossflight is horizontal on the drone. - 2.
+Connect the Mission Planner after download the firmware, calibrate and setup parameters as the steps above. - 3.
+Arm it.
+If the arm can be done, fly the aircraft after installing the propellers; if arm can be done, find the problem of setting or calibration and solve it. - 4.
+To calibrate the ESC (first flight), please remove the propellers

-5.1 Install PIXHAWK on aircraft
+5.1 Install crossflight on aircraft

-Mount the PIXHAWK at the barycenter of the drone, Make sure the arrow of the PIXHAWK is point to the front.
+Mount the crossflight at the barycenter of the drone, make sure the arrow of the crossflight is point to the front.

-Keep the GPS with the same direction of PIXHAWK .if you need to use PIXHAWK with GPS.
+Keep the GPS with the same direction of crossflight if you need to use crossflight with GPS.